 The Scientific Committee will select a maximum of twenty papers to be published in the Minute Book, from which nine will also be presented by the authors at the Symposium.

-The Minutes Book will include the conclusions of the Symposium, as well as the twenty selected papers, in addition to the presentations, conclusions of the debates and El Círculo Statement.
+Proceedings book is being edited and will include the conclusions of the Symposium, as well as the twenty selected papers, in addition to the guest lectures, conclusions of the debates and El Círculo Statement.

 The Symposium is organized by KALAM, through its EKABA Foundation (KALAM Space for Fine Arts.)